gkzhb/blog/archetypes/default.md

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
 comment: false
-toc: false
+toc: true
 autoCollapseToc: false
 postMetaInFooter: false
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false
 reward: false
-mathjax: false
+mathjax: true
-mathjaxEnableSingleDollar: false
+mathjaxEnableSingleDollar: true
 mathjaxEnableAutoNumber: false

 # You unlisted posts you might want not want the header or footer to show